 The competence of the visit leader is the single most important contributory factor in the safety of participants.
 The EVC and/or Head of Establishment must therefore consider the following when assessing the competence of a member of staff to lead a visit:

-- What experience has the leader in leading or accompanying similar or other visits? (check 'Staff History' on EVOLVE). - Is the leader competent in planning and managing visits? - What are the leader's reasons for undertaking the visit?

-- Is the leader an employee of the school? - Does the leader have the ability to manage the pastoral welfare of participants? - Is the leader a decision maker? - What experience has the leader of the participants he/she intends to supervise? - What experience has the leader of the environment and geographical area chosen? - Does the leader possess appropriate qualifications? - If leading Type B Criteria activities, has this been 'approved' by the LA? - Is the leader aware of all relevant guidelines and able to act on these?
+- What experience has the visit leader in leading or accompanying similar or other visits? (check 'Staff History' on EVOLVE). - Is the visit leader competent in planning and managing visits? - What are the visit leader's reasons for undertaking the visit? - Is the visit leader an employee of the school? - Does the visit leader have the ability to manage the pastoral welfare of participants? - Is the visit leader a decision maker? - What experience has the visit leader of the participants he/she intends to supervise? - What experience has the visit leader of the environment and geographical area chosen? - Does the visit leader possess the appropriate qualifications? - Is the visit leader aware of all relevant guidelines and able to act on these?